kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 ### Set up tests in IDE

-What you can do more is to set up all tests to be run directly from IDE (I am using PhpStorm).
+What else you can do is to set up all tests to be run directly from IDE (I am using PhpStorm).

 #### Advantages